mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 **Feedback**

-I haven't gotten much feedback on what I have just recently started sharing online, but I imagine this could be a key benefit.
+The feedback I haven't gotten much feedback on what I have just recently started sharing online, but I imagine this could be a key benefit.
 The reality of the internet is that it shrinks the world making geographic proximity irrelevant in finding and conversing with people who share similar interests.

 Rude feedback can be ignored, but even negative feedback will help you if received in the right frame of mind.
 There's no quicker way to learn than by having others point out your mistakes.